interagent/http-api-design/README.md

 }
 ```

-202 and 204 responses will not include the full resource representation,
+202 responses will not include the full resource representation,
 e.g.:

 ```